Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ### Ternary Operators

 Another way to write conditionals is using ternary operators.
-We have covered this in other sections but we should also mention it here.
+We have covered this in other sections, but we should also mention it here.

 ```js
 let isRaining = true